 - iii) Asset acquisitions: The Corporation applies judgment in determining whether the exploration and evaluation assets it acquires are considered to be asset acquisitions or business combinations.
 Key factors in this determination are whether reserves have been established, whether the project is capable of being managed as a business by a market participant, and the nature of the additional work to convert resources into reserves.
 The Corporation has considered all exploration and evaluation assets acquired to date to be asset acquisitions. - iv) Share-based compensation: Equity-settled share-based compensation is measured at fair value at the date of grant.
-Fair value is measured using the Black-Scholes pricing model and requires the exercise of judgment in relation to variables such as expected volatilities and expected lives based on information available at the time the fair value is measured. - v) Convertible Loan: In 2019 the Corporation issued a convertible loan with an embedded derivative conversion option, allowing the holder to convert any or all amounts outstanding to common shares of Erdene.
-The embedded derivative conversion option was determined by management to be a liability.
-This liability was measured at fair value and was revalued at each reporting period.
-Fair value was measured using a binomial option model and required the exercise of judgment in relation to variables such as expected volatilities, risk-free interest rates and credit risk spreads based on information available at the time the fair value was measured. - vi) Provision for site restoration: Management's assessment that there are currently no provisions required for site restoration is based on facts and circumstances that existed during the year.
+Fair value is measured using the Black-Scholes pricing model and requires the exercise of judgment in relation to variables such as expected volatilities and expected lives based on information available at the time the fair value is measured. - v) Provision for site restoration: Management's assessment that there are currently no provisions required for site restoration is based on facts and circumstances that existed during the year.